coin-or/python-mip/docs/install.rst

     pip install mip

 in the command prompt.
+If this command fails, maybe you don't have permission to install globally available Python modules.
+In this case, just add the option --user to the command line.
 The default installation includes the open source MIP Solver `CBC <https://projects.coin-or.org/Cbc>`_, which is used by default.
 Pre-compiled CBC libraries for Windows, Linux and MacOS are shipped.
 If you have the commercial solver `Gurobi <included>`_ installed in your computer Python-MIP will automatically use it [#f1]_.

 You can execute your Python-MIP applications in the default Python interpreter (`CPython <https://en.wikipedia.org/wiki/CPython>`_) or in the